 - You will likely not be able to bring a caregiver or anyone with you to an appointment, including for infusions.
 This is important to help stop the spread of the virus, but it could make patients feel lonely and more anxious, especially if they are receiving test results.
 You can ask your healthcare team if you can have your caregiver or family member on speaker phone or video during your appointment.

-- If you have a procedure or surgery scheduled, you may not be able to have visitors.
+- If you have a procedure or surgery scheduled (and it has not been postponed), you will likely not be able to have visitors.

 - You may have to make a treatment decision during this time, either as a new patient or if your current treatment is no longer working.
 You may feel that your treatment options are more limited because of travel restrictions.
 Speak with your doctor about treatment options and the risk of travel.
 If you need to make a treatment decision, Cancer Commons can provide you with personalized information about cancer treatment options.
 Click here to register.